 Care Coordination FAQ

-How do I know if I need a care coordinator?
+How Do I know if I need a Care Coordinator?

-What can a care coordinator do for Me?
+What can a care coordinator do for me?

-Care coordinators are professionals who possess a complete and accurate knowledge of the ever changing landscape of community resources.
+Care Coordinators are professionals who possess a complete and accurate knowledge of the ever changing landscape of community resources.
 They understand the eligibility requirements and payment options for home and community based services.
 They are able to assess your situation and, based on your decisions, develop a plan to meet your needs.
 Once that plan is in place, they will monitor the situation to ensure services are responsive.